aws-samples/config-resource-compliance-dashboard/README.md

 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
    - Navigate to the AWS Management Console and open AWS CloudShell.
-Be sure to be in the correct region.
+Ensure to be in the correct region.
    - The tool requires Python 3.
-   - Make sure you have the latest pip package installed:
+   - Install the latest pip package:
     ```
     python3 -m ensurepip --upgrade
     ```
-   - Install the CID-CMD tool running the following command:
+   - Install the CID-CMD tool:
     ```
     pip3 install --upgrade cid-cmd
     ```
    - On the top right corner, click on `Actions`, and then `Upload file`.
    - Select the `cid-crcd.yaml` file under the `dashboard_template` directory and click on `Upload`.
-   - Deploy the dashboard running the command (replace first the following parameters):
+   - Deploy the dashboard running the following command (replace the parameters accordingly):
+    ```
+    cid-cmd deploy --resources 'cid-crcd.yaml' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --tag1 'REPLACE_WITH_CUSTOM_TAG_1' --tag2 'REPLACE_WITH_CUSTOM_TAG_2' --tag3 'REPLACE_WITH_CUSTOM_TAG_3' --tag4 'REPLACE_WITH_CUSTOM_TAG_4' --dashboard-id 'cid-crcd' --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard'
+    ```
      - `--quicksight-datasource-role` The value of the output `QuickSightDataSourceRole` from the CloudFormation template.
      - `--tag1` The name of the first tag you use to categorize workloads.
      - `--tag2` The name of the second tag you use to categorize workloads.
      - `--tag3` The name of the third tag you use to categorize workloads.
      - `--tag4` The name of the fourth tag you use to categorize workloads.
      - Notice that tag parameters are case sensitive and cannot be empty.
 If you do not use a tag, pass a short default value, e.g. `--tag4 'tag4'`.
-     - **Leave every other parameter to its default value**.
+     - Leave all other parameters at their default value.

-    ```
-    cid-cmd deploy --resources 'cid-crcd.yaml' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --tag1 'REPLACE_WITH_CUSTOM_TAG_1' --tag2 'REPLACE_WITH_CUSTOM_TAG_2' --tag3 'REPLACE_WITH_CUSTOM_TAG_3' --tag4 'REPLACE_WITH_CUSTOM_TAG_4' --dashboard-id 'cid-crcd' --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard'
-    ```
-1. During installation the CID-CMD tool will ask you `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, you already have a datasource called `CID-CMD-Athena`.
-Select it, otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
+1. The CID-CMD tool will prompt you to select a datasource: `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, select the existing datasource `CID-CMD-Athena`.
+Otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
-1. When asked `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
+1. When prompted `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
-1. When asked `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.
+1. When prompted `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.

+###### Configure dataset refresh schedule (optional)
-1. By default, the data sets for this CRCD dashbaord are refreshed once a day.
-Optionally, you can configure the Refresh Schedule in QuickSight with the frequency you specify:
+By default, the datasets for the CRCD dashboard are refreshed once a day.
+You can optionally configure the Refresh Schedule in QuickSight with a different frequency:
-   - Navigate to QuickSight and then Datasets.
+1. Navigate to QuickSight and then Datasets.
-   - All the datasets for this dashboard have `config_` as prefix.
+1. All the datasets for this dashboard have the prefix `config_`.
-   - Click on a Dataset, and then open the Refresh tab.
+1. Click on a dataset, and then open the Refresh tab.
-   - Click on Add a new schedule, select Full refresh and a frequency.
+1. Click on `Add a new schedule`, select `Full refresh`, and choose the desired frequency.

-1. Visualize the dashboard:
+###### Visualize the dashboard
-   - Navigate to QuickSight and then Dashboards.
+1. Navigate to QuickSight and then Dashboards.
-   - Make sure you are in the correct region.
+1. Ensure you are in the correct region.
-   - Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.
+1. Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.

 #### Manual setup of S3 event notification
-_You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure S3 event notification` _at step 1 above._
+_Skip this section if you selected_ `yes` _on CloudFormation parameter_ `Configure S3 event notification` _in step 1._

 If you selected `no`, you must configure the Log Archive S3 bucket event notification to trigger the Lambda Partitioner function when objects are added to the bucket.
-The necessary permissions for the Lambda function to access the Log Archive bucket have been deployed by CloudFormation already, and you can find the ARN of the Lambda Partitioner function in the output values of the CloudFormation template.
+CloudFormation has already deployed the necessary permissions for the Lambda function to access the Log Archive bucket.
+You can find the ARN of the Lambda Partitioner function in the output values of the CloudFormation template.

-The S3 event notifications for this dashboard have these requirements:
+The S3 event notifications for this dashboard must meet the following requirements:
 1. All object create events.
 1. All prefixes.

-This may be a challenge depending on your current S3 event notification setup, since Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html#notification-how-to-filtering-examples-invalid) overlapping prefixes in two rules for the same event type.
+This may be a challenge depending on your current S3 event notification setup, as Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html#notification-how-to-filtering-examples-invalid) overlapping prefixes in two rules for the same event type.

-We recommend that you configure your event notification to an SNS topic (if not already):
+We recommend that you configure your event notification to an SNS topic:
-* If your bucket publishes events notifications to an SNS topic, you can [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) the Lambda Partitioner function to the topic.
+* If your bucket publishes events notifications to an SNS topic, [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) the Lambda Partitioner function to the topic.
-* If your bucket already sends event notifications to another Lambda function, you can change that notification to an SNS topic and [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) both your function and the Lambda Partitioner function to that SNS topic.
+* If your bucket sends event notifications to another Lambda function, change the notification to an SNS topic and [subscribe](https://docs.aws.amazon.com/lambda/latest/dg/with-sns.html#sns-trigger-console) both the existing function and the Lambda Partitioner function to that SNS topic.

 Follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-enable-disable-notification-intro.html) to add a notification configuration to your bucket using an Amazon SNS topic.
-Also, make sure that the Log Archive bucket is [granted permissions to publish event notification messages to your SNS topic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/grant-destinations-permissions-to-s3.html).
+Also, ensure that the Log Archive bucket is [granted permissions to publish event notification messages to your SNS topic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/grant-destinations-permissions-to-s3.html).

 ### Installation on dedicated Dashboard account